 Our website helps you get the answers to many of your frequently asked questions.
 Our website has resources and features that make it easy to get quality care.
-Our website can be accessed at ambetter.coordinatedcarehealth.com.
-It also gives you information on your benefits and services such as:
+Our website can be accessed at www.ambetter.coordinatedcarehealth.com.
+It also gives you information on your benefits and services such

+- as:

-- 1. Finding a Provider.
+- 1. Finding a provider.

 - 2. Programs to help you get and stay healthy.

 - 3. A secure portal for you to check the status of your claims.

 - 4. Online form submission.

 - 5. Our programs and services.

-- 6. Member Rights and Responsibilities.
+- 6. Newsletters

-- 7. Notice of Privacy.

-- 8. Current events and news.
+- 7. Current events and news.